 Advance Token Sales: Tokens will be available outside the gate beginning one hour before gates open each day and will also be sold at the entrance to each garden.

 To ensure sure you enjoy the festival to its fullest, we thought it would be helpful to share these helpful facts and suggestions:

 COMING WITH YOUR LITTLEST FOLKS?

-The Late July Family Tent will feature many surprise performances by artists from the 2016 lineup.
+Make sure to use the Family Gate if you have purchased Children’s Tickets.
+Children’s tickets can only be scanned at Family Gate.
+Inside, The Late July Family Tent will feature many surprise performances by artists from the 2016 lineup.